|View printer-friendly version|

 Review and Outlook

-Adjusted EBITDA, Adjusted EBITDA margin, Adjusted EBITDA Less Share-Based Compensation, Adjusted Net (Loss) Income, Adjusted Net (Loss) Earnings per Diluted Share and Free Cash Flow are non-GAAP financial measures.
+Adjusted EBITDA, Adjusted EBITDA margin, Adjusted EBITDA Less Share-Based Compensation, Adjusted Net (Loss) Income, Adjusted Net (Loss) Earnings per Diluted Share, Free Cash Flow and net working capital are non-GAAP financial measures.
 For an explanation of these measures and a reconciliation, refer to “Non-GAAP Financial Measures” below.

-The Company will host a conference call to discuss its third quarter 2019 results on
+The Company will host a conference call to discuss its first quarter 2020 results on

 An audio replay of the conference call will be available shortly after the conclusion of the call and will remain available for approximately seven days.
 It can be accessed by dialing (855) 859-2056 within